Talking about what no one talks about: Loneliness

 Carolyn read from Mark 12 (The Message)

-Carolyn referred to several though leaders to develop emotional literacy.
+Carolyn referred to several thought leaders to develop emotional literacy:

 Susan David wrote a book on Emotional Agility, and she gave a helpful TED talk as well.